×

 Content Warning

 Many of these poems were written in a state of mental distress as an outlet.
-Some contain themes of self-destructive mindsets and a deteriorated mental state that could be disturbing.
-Please do not read if you believe they could negatively affect your mental health, and if you are dealing with similar issues, talk to someone rather than a google document.
+Some contain themes of self-destructive mindsets that could be disturbing.
+Please do not read if you believe they could negatively affect your mental health.

 . . .